CUAS Resource Center

 Counter UAS Market Report 2024-2029

-This rapid proliferation of UAS has introduced new threats, such as unauthorized surveillance, privacy breaches, airspace obstruction, and the potential use of drones for carrying destructive payloads.
-These concerns are particularly pronounced in civilian airspace, where incidents involving drones have surged.
+This rapid proliferation of UAS has introduced new threats, which are particularly pronounced in civilian airspace, where incidents involving drones have surged.
 From 2021 to 2023, the Transportation Security Administration (TSA) reported over 2,000 drone sightings near U.S. airports, including incidents that required pilots to take evasive actions.
 In the first four months of 2024 alone, the FAA recorded 326 drone-related incidents near airplanes, helicopters, and airports, highlighting the growing security risks.

 In response to these challenges, there is an urgent need for effective counter-UAS (C-UAS) technology.
-Countries are increasingly procuring systems for detection, identification, tracking, alerting, jamming, spoofing, and neutralization of rogue drones.
 The global market for C-UAS technology is expected to quadruple between 2021 and 2031.
 Notably, integrated defense networks that combine various detection and mitigation technologies are proving more effective than isolated systems, as evidenced by a U.S. Army assessment.

 The following report will analyze the currently evolving C-UAS market, examine current trends, technological advancements, and future efforts to address the growing challenges posed by UAS proliferation.